 Will My Child Be Allowed To Testify In A Child Custody Case In Pasco County, Florida?

 Child custody disputes are among the most heated types of legal disputes.
-Parents may not be able to agree, and may feel their children could be damaged by spending too much time with the other parent, depending on the circumstances.
+Parents may not be able to agree and may feel their children could be damaged by spending too much time with the other parent, depending on the circumstances.

 Categories: